xweih/kcs/README.md

 $A_{ij}$: the quantity of seafood $i$ in combo $j$.

+Thus, our mission can be formulated as a cost-minimization problem as follows:

 $$ min: \quad \sum_j P_j Y_j + \sum_i C_i X_i  $$